roman-neuhauser/Ansel-wiki/Home.md

 # Support

-TL;DR: So far, R&Darktable is pretty close to upstream darktable (see the details of the changes below), so there is no reason to get excited.
+So far, R&Darktable is pretty close to upstream darktable (see the details of the changes below), so there is no reason to get excited.
 There are no packages yet and it's a work in progress.
 If you need help with something, please use the Matrix channels:

 * In English : https://matrix.to/#/#r&darktable-en:matrix.org
 * En Français : https://matrix.to/#/#r&darktable-fr:matrix.org